Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 Borrowers

 A 2025 TransUnion survey found that 29% of consumers in 18 countries reported financial losses due to fraud, averaging $1,747 per incident.
 Borrowers are paying attention.
-Companies that can demonstrate strong data protection will win the trust comparison.
+Companies that can demonstrate strong data protection win the trust comparison.

 Warehouse Lenders and Partners